SunWeb3Sec/DeFiHackLabs/tutorials/03_write_your_own_poc/en/readme.md

      `42,346,768.252804 / 33,906.6145928 = 1248.9235`

-  * Solidity Pseudocode:For the lending contract to fetch the current ETH price,the pseudocode can be as the following:
+  * Solidity Pseudocode: For the lending contract to fetch the current ETH price, the pseudocode can be as the following:

 ```solidity=
 uint256 UniV2_ETH_Reserve = WETH.balanceOf(0xb4e16d0168e52d35cacd2c6185b44281ec28c9dc);